Nutrition: Fuel for the Body

 - Fats (lipids): from mono-saturated vegetable oils such as organic flax seed, olive and coconut.

-- Protein: from lean grass-fed beef, poultry or wild caught fish, or combinations of legumes and whole grains.
+- Protein: from lean grass-fed beef, poultry or wild caught fish, eggs or combining legumes and whole grains.

 - Carbohydrates: from a variety of organic fruits and vegetables.